 position P8 – Club shaft is parallel to ground AFTER impact

-To give a quick view of what is happening around impact we have calculated snapshot values.
-These values are not “positions” in golf swing, but instead amount of rotation between 2 swing positions.
+To give a quick view of what is happening around impact we have calculated the tile values.
+These values are not “positions” in golf swing, but instead they measure amount of rotation between 2 swing positions.
 Please take a look at the graph below to see how the rotation values are calculated.

-1. Amount of Rotation between P6 and P7 Impact position.
+1. Amount of Rotation between P6 and P7.

 For example, 52 degrees of rotation is wrist rotated from -76 degrees open before impact to -24 degrees open at impact (open relative to address position).
 76 – 24 = 52 degrees

-2. Amount of Rotation between P7 Impact and P8 position.
+2. Amount of Rotation between P7 and P8 position.

 For example, 66 degrees of rotation is wrist rotated from -24 degrees open at impact to 42 degrees closed after impact (closed wrist relative to address position).
 24 + 42 = 66 degrees

 3. Wrist Rotation Speed through impact (degrees per second)

 Rotation graph shows the rotation of the lead wrist in global coordinate system, taking the address position as its zero reference point and measuring the rotation relative to it.